Infectious Diseases Fellowship

 COMMITMENT TO DIVERSITY

-The University of Washington is an equal opportunity/affirmative action employer.
-We are strongly committed to increasing the number of minorities entering careers in academic Infectious Diseases and we encourage applications by minority candidates to our program.
+We are strongly committed to increasing the diversity of people entering careers in academic Infectious Diseases.
+We encourage applications of all experiences and backgrounds to apply to our program.

-The UW Network of Underrepresented Residents & Fellows (UW-NURF) is an organization of residents, fellows, and faculty sponsored by the Office of Graduate Medical Education and the Office of Multicultural Affairs whose goal is to promote cultural diversity in medicine through community involvement, mentorship, professional networking, and recruitment of underrepresented minorities in medicine.
+The UW Network of Underrepresented Residents & Fellows (UW-NURF) is an organization of residents, fellows, and faculty sponsored by the Office of Graduate Medical Education and the Office of Multicultural Affairs whose goal is to promote cultural diversity in medicine through community involvement, mentorship, professional networking, and recruitment.
 If you have questions regarding UW-NURF, please contact uwnurf_leadership@uw.edu